How Much Do Bartenders Make?

 Of all the countries we’re going to look at, being a bartender in the United States seems to be the best.
+Well, how much do bartenders make in the states?
 Not only do they have the potential to get paid better than everywhere else, but bartending as a profession is slowly starting to be seen as a genuine career path (as it should!).

 Still, the biggest advantage of being an American bartender is the money that you can earn.
-The USA has a GREAT tipping culture and bartenders here make the majority of their income from tips.
+The USA has a GREAT tipping culture and those here make the majority of their bartender salary with tips.